Family & Community Medicine

 - American Council on Exercise, Certified Personal Trainer, 2007

 Dr. Chris D’Adamo is an epidemiologist with expertise in the synergistic effects of healthy lifestyle practices on human health and wellness.
 He received his Ph.D. in Epidemiology from the University of Maryland School of Medicine and is currently an Assistant Professor with dual appointments in the Center for Integrative Medicine within the Department of Family & Community Medicine as well as in the Department of Epidemiology & Public Health.
-Dr. D’Adamo serves as the Director of Research at the Center for Integrative Medicine and also holds adjunct faculty positions in the Gerontology Doctoral Program of the University of Maryland and at Maryland University of Integrative Health, where he was involved in the creation of the Nutrition and Integrative Health graduate program.
+Dr. D’Adamo serves as the Director of the Center for Integrative Medicine and also holds adjunct faculty position in the Gerontology Doctoral Program of the University of Maryland.

 Dr. D’Adamo has served as Principal Investigator on a wide variety of observational and interventional studies of nutrition and other healthy lifestyle modalities.
 These studies have included clinical trials evaluating the efficacy of dietary supplements in promoting overall health and wellness, exercise as a treatment for chronic disease, nutrition education, physical activity, and mind-body medicine programs in underserved urban communities, and a large outcomes evaluation conducted across a national practice-based research network of integrative medicine clinics.
 He has also served as Principal Investigator on observational studies evaluating the relationship between micronutrients and markers of healthy aging as well as cutting-edge studies in the burgeoning field of nutritional genetics.
 In summary, Dr. D’Adamo’s experience in nutrition research has cut across the entire lifespan from children to older adults and has extended from the bench, to the bedside, and beyond into community settings and within schools, hospitals, and other institutions of major public health influence.

-Dr. D’Adamo has published his findings in peer-reviewed scientific and medical journals including Clinical Nutrition, Nutrition Research, Nutrients, Journal of Nutrition, Aging, and Health, American Journal of Health Promotion, Medicine and Science in Sports and Exercise, and American Journal of Preventive Medicine, among many others.
+Dr. D’Adamo has published his findings in peer-reviewed scientific and medical journals including Clinical Nutrition, Nutrition Research, Nutrients, American Journal of Lifestyle Medicine, Journal of Nutrition, Aging, and Health, American Journal of Health Promotion, Medicine and Science in Sports and Exercise, Cochrane Database of Systematic Reviews, and American Journal of Preventive Medicine, among many others.
 His work has also been featured in USA Today, Men’s Health, Natural Health, SHAPE Magazine, Food Network, AARP, Dr. Oz, and many other popular media outlets.

 Nutrition, Nutritional Supplements, Nutrigenomics, Exercise, Mind-body Medicine, Integrative Medicine